 opportunities by training youth in technical skills and engaging the local labour in CPI projects.

-Now after successful completion of the First Phase, expansion phase of Union Council Based Poverty Reduction Programme has been commenced in additional 06 districts of the Sindh Province; Khairpur, Sanghar, Umer Kot, Mirpur Khas, Thatta and Badin with the total cost of Rs.
-6.35 billion.The project is renamed as Peoples' Poverty Reduction Program (PPRP) will be completed in 04 months.
+Now after successful completion of the First Phase, expansion phase of Union Council Based Poverty Reduction Programme has been commenced in additional 06 districts of the Sindh Province; Khairpur, Sanghar, Umerkot, Mirpur Khas, Thatta and Badin with the total cost of Rs.
+8.94 billion.The project is renamed as Peoples' Poverty Reduction Program (PPRP) and will be completed in 06 years.

 PPRP is based on the Rural Support Programmes’ (RSPs) social mobilisation approach to Community Driven Development (CDD).
 Social Mobilisation centers around the belief that poor people have an innate potential to help themselves; that they can better manage their limited resources if they organise and are provided technical and financial support.
 The SRSO under the PPRP provide social guidance, technical and financial assistance to the rural poor in Sindh and enables them to build productive assets, reduce vulnerabilities and improve by and large, the condition of their village or locality.
-The project will also help improve social indicators relating to health, environment and education, especially for women and children.The project will also prepare the communities to make use of microfinance for their livelihoods and creation of assets, which are the main reasons behind poverty in rural areas.
+The project will also help improve social indicators relating to health, environment and education, especially for women and children.The project will also prepare the communities to make use of microfinance for their livelihoods and creation of assets, which are the main reasons behind poverty in rural areas.for helping them to improve their economic condition besides imparting training on enterprise development and making them eligible for self-employment..
+The Project will ensure linkages between the poor communities, government departments, and other service providers and between government’s social protection programmes.